Gazebo and pergola are outdoor structures that can add a lot of interest to your property without a huge investment.

-The key difference between a gazebo and a pergola lies in the functionality of roof.
+The key difference between a gazebo and a pergola lies in the functionality of the roof.

 While a gazebo provides full coverage/shade from the sun, a pergola is meant to provide partial shelter or shade.

-This means that it allows the sunlight to shine through its slatted roof that can add a lot of grace over a garden, deck, patio, or pathway.
+This means that it allows the sunlight to shine through its slatted roof which can add a lot of grace to a garden, deck, patio, or pathway.

 If you have a gazebo or pergola which is the focal point of entertainment for outdoor activities, a good paint job will not only protect the wood but help it look its best for years to come.